WindMillCode/Google/certifications/big_Data/API.md

 * you just want a quick scan, sorting = less performance
 * have identical data closer to each other
 * if data is read more than others, colusses reorganizes for optimization
+* unless yr in prod with TB+ data use bigquery

 # Dataflow